matomo-org/developer-documentation/docs/generated/master/Piwik/DataTable/Filter/ExcludeLowPopulation.md

       <div markdown="1" class="parameter">
       `$columnToFilter` (`string`) &mdash;

-      <div markdown="1" class="param-desc"> The name of the column whose value will determine whether row is deleted or not.</div>
+      <div markdown="1" class="param-desc"> The name of the column whose value will determine whether a row is deleted or not.</div>

       <div style="clear:both;"/>